 Other co-authors on the paper include Shashi Karna, a member of Michigan Tech’s Mechanical Engineering-Engineering Mechanics External Advisory Board and a senior scientist at the Army Research Laboratory, and Eric Winder, who earned a PhD in biological sciences at Michigan Tech in 2010 and is now a postdoctoral fellow at the Pacific Northwest Laboratory near Seattle.
 Winder’s advisors were Friedrich and retired Professor John Adler.

 ‘It was impressive when this paper placed top in the nanotechnology division, making it one of the 18 best papers presented at this international conference, but it went on to win the highest possible award,” said Richardson.
 “Our major competition was institutions such as MIT, Cal Tech, the University of Michigan, Georgia Tech, Harvard and Princeton.
 This certainly demonstrates that high quality of Michigan Tech education and research is being recognized at the highest levels.”

-The Board of Control also recognized two of its members, Ruth Reck and Russ Gronevelt, for their years of service.
+The Board of Trustees also recognized two of its members, Ruth Reck and Russ Gronevelt, for their years of service.
 Their terms on the Board expire Dec.
 31, 2010.